pimcore/pimcore/doc/04_Assets/01_Working_with_PHP_API.md

-# Working with Assets via PHP API
+# Working With Assets via PHP API

 Pimcore provides an object orientated PHP API to work with Assets.